Sending money later in the year? Here’s how forward contracts work

 There’s a huge community of expats living in Hong Kong, with around 100,000 Australians residing there.
 Australia’s business ties with Hong Kong are also profound, so there are plenty of reasons why we would need to make an international money transfer there.
 For instance, you may have to send money to Hong Kong in order to purchase goods and services for your business, or pay your overseas employees.
 Maybe you have relative living in Hong Kong and you want to send them a cash gift for their birthday.

 In this day and age, sending money to Singapore is a relatively stress free exercise.
 With advances in technology, there are many easy and convenient ways to transfer money, be it to relatives living in Singapore or maybe you need to purchase goods and services for your business over there.
 Whatever your purpose for making an international money transfer to Singapore, make sure you take the time to compare and analyse exchange rates and fees before booking the deal.
 You want to ensure you receive as many Singapore dollars as possible for your Australian dollars.

 Imagine being able to convert Australian dollars to Japanese yen, then transfer it to any bank account in Japan, any time of day or night?
 Well thanks to online international money transfer providers, you can do just that.

-An IMT or an International Money Transfer is possible when you transfer money from account to account.
-The best part about Mozo’s guide on transferring money to Switzerland, is that it’s pretty straightforward.
+An IMT or an International Money Transfer takes place you transfer money from your domestic account to an account overseas.
+The best part about Mozo’s guide on transferring money to Switzerland is that it’s pretty straightforward.
 So if you don’t have much time on your hands, then read on to learn about how and when to transfer at a pace that’s right for your personal situation.